anaseto/boohu/README.md

   wounds in the inventory should never be a thing.
 + Avoid dead-ends if you do not have any means of escape, such as potions of teleportation, unless no better options are available.
-+ Use *pillar dancing*: sometimes you can turn around a block several times to avoid being killed while replenishing your HP.
 + You do not have to kill every monster.
 You want, though, to find as many items as you can, but survival comes first.
 + Use doors and dense foliage to break line of sight with monsters.